SkrYaro/SkrYaro/README.md

 Hello.
 If you use my code ,
-please write my what I can develop or fix there in messages.
+please write me,what I can develop or fix there in messages.
 It's important for me.